 What is a CSA?
-Standing for Community Supported Agriculture, a CSA is a mutually beneficial commitment between customer and farmer, where the farmer commits to growing a weekly share of vegetables for a customer that has committed to purchase upfront, simple as that.
+Standing for Community Supported Agriculture, a CSA is a mutually beneficial commitment between customer and farmer, where the farmer commits to growing a weekly share of vegetables for a customer who has committed to purchase upfront, simple as that.

 Why a CSA?
 As farmers, we strive to achieve a balance between providing the care and attention this living ecosystem of farm and homestead demands, while finding some time ‘off farm’ to enjoy and appreciate this incredible region we call home.
 As Jolene continues her work with Young Agrarians growing farmers across the North, and Jonathan continues to tend to the ever evolving farmstead creatures and structures, we are excited to welcome back Willow and a new farmhand this season so we can maintain the capacity to grow food for the small – but devoutly supportive – communities of the Hazeltons and Smithers.
 While farming doesn’t have the reputation as the easiest path in life, market gardening these past 10 seasons has been incredibly fulfilling, but also at times we admit exhausting.
 We are reaching out this season for your committed support to allow us to sustain our level of quality production so we can continue to grow food for our communities, while also nurturing our farm’s human inhabitants as well.

 What’s the benefit to the shareholder?
 CSA shareholders receive first pick!
 Never miss out on those first harvests of spinach or broccoli that disappear so quickly at the farmers’ market, our best crops each week will be freshly harvested and selected for you in your share.
 At pickup your share is already packed and paid for, just grab and go!